pymo/wch_micro_kbd/doc/wch_isp_tool.md

 2. Use a USB type-C cable to connect the keyboard module to the PC.

+3. Use the following method to let the CH582 module to enter download mode:

-3. Press and hold the reset button with a needle/paper clip, then insert the module into the keyboard (which is to turn the module on), then release the reset button.
+- For Palm Portable Keyboard module: Press and hold the reset button with a needle/paper clip, then insert the module into the keyboard (which is to turn the module on), then release the reset button.

+- For G750 module: Press and hold the reset button with a needle/paper clip, then press and release the micro power switch, then release the reset button.

 ![Figure 2.
 Enter Download mode](/doc/images/enter_download_mode.jpg "Figure 2.
 Enter Download mode")